rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 This gives end-to-end integrity from the moment the snapshot was first written.
 It catches both transport corruption and any on-disk corruption that may have struck the sender's copy between snapshot creation and send.

-## Database state after snapshot reap
+## Database state after snapshot merging

 After rqlite merges previously snapshotted SQLite data, it runs SQLite's [`PRAGMA quick_check`](https://sqlite.org/pragma.html#pragma_quick_check) against the resulting database.
 The check walks most of the database's internal structure: B-trees and page references.
 A failure causes rqlite to log the error and refuse to proceed with the new state.